 If you have never been to visit a floating market then it is one of those places that you have to visit at least once when you come to Bangkok.

-The most well known Bangkok floating market is Damnoen Saduak which is actually not too far away from Amphawa itself.
+The most well known Bangkok floating market is Damnoen Saduak which is actually not too far away from the little town of Amphawa itself.

 When tourists request to visit a Bangkok floating market then this is the place that most Western tourists are taken to on the organised tours.